jonathanhogg/flitter/docs/windows.md

 `uniform float alpha`
 : The value of the `alpha` attribute on the node or a default value of `1`.
 This is *not* automatically applied to the output of custom fragment shaders and must be implemented in the code if desired.

-`uniform float gamma`
-: The value of the `gamma` attribute on the node or a default value of `1`.
-This is *not* automatically applied to the output of custom fragment shaders and must be implemented in the code if desired.